ericcornelissen/pp-runtime-gadgets/README.md

 [i0014]: https://tc39.es/ecma262/#sec-error.prototype.tostring
 [i0015]:https://tc39.es/ecma262/#sec-getsubstitution

-## Approach
+## Methodology

+Two approaches have been used to compile the list of usable and unusable runtime gadgets.

+### Manual (in progress)

-So far this overview has been created manually by inspecting the ECMAScript spec looking for use of the `Get(O, P)` function.
+A manual review of the ECMAScript [spec] has been conducted, specifically looking for use of the `Get(O, P)` function.
 This function gets property `P` from object `O`, hence if `P` is missing from `O` the lookup could be affected by prototype pollution.

-Additionally, during testing a proxy object like the one shown below is used to find out what properties are being looked up exactly.
+During manual testing, a proxy object like the one shown below is used to find out what properties are being looked up exactly.

 ```javascript
 const proxy = new Proxy({}, {